ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 ```

 As of April 2024, the version of PMI available on ARCHER2 is 6.1.8 (CPE 22.12), and so the command above would allow
-you to isolate the impact of the containerized PMI library, which for CPE 23.12 is PMI 6.1.13.
+you to isolate the impact of the containerised PMI library, which for CPE 23.12 is PMI 6.1.13.
 To see how the setting
 of the host library is done, simply run `cat ${CCPE_SET_HOST_PATH}` after loading the `ccpe` module.

 An MPI code that just prints a message from each rank is obviously very simple.
 Real-world codes such as CP2K or GROMACS